shaunnorris/solent-marks-calculator/docs/DOCKER_DEPLOYMENT.md

       encode gzip
   }
   ```
-- If you still want the internal Nginx container, enable the profile explicitly:
+- If you still want the internal Nginx container (with its own TLS termination), enable the profile explicitly and skip the prod override:
   ```bash
   docker-compose --profile nginx up -d
   ```